mahoney1/docs/animaltracking-tutorial.md

 ### Step 4.
 In IBP VS Code extension, pre-populate the ledger with demo data

-1. In IBP in the VS Code extension, expand the `animaltracking-ts@xxx` contract under 'Fabric Gateways'.
+1. In the IBP VS Code extension, connect to the 'Local Fabric' as `admin and expand the tree to reveal the `animaltracking-ts@xxx` contract under 'Fabric Gateways'.
 You will see a list of transactions.
 Scroll down to the end and you will find a transaction called `setupdemo`.
 We'll use this to pre-populate the ledger with some sample data.

 2. Right-click on `setupdemo` and select `Submit Transaction` - accept all the default prompts for parameters (don't need to enter anything) etc - we won't need to supply any parameters.